docker/compose/docs/compose-file.md

 > -   Using `build` together with `image` is not allowed.
 Attempting to do so
 >     results in an error.

+Specifying args requires using [args](#args) in the Dockerfile for consumption.

+     FROM $CONTAINER:$TAG
+     ARG NODE_ENV
+     ENV NODE_ENV ${NODE_ENV}

+In combination with passing environmental variables to Compose via an environment file or your local shell, you are now able to specify build-time values.

 #### context

 > [Version 2 file format](#version-2) only.
 In version 1, just use